GDPR and Code of Practice

 - Researchers will not begin research services for a client where there is a conflict of interest to another existing client without notice to all relevant parties involved and will resolve any such conflicts of interest through disclosure or waiver.

-- Researchers will always support equal opportunities for all, avoiding prejudicial or pejorative reference to an individual’s age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+- Researchers will always support equal opportunities for all, avoiding prejudicial or pejorative reference to an individual’s race, colour, religion, gender, sexual orientation, age, marital status or to any physical or mental illness or disabilities.